 What did Beth and Red talk about during the couple of hours that it took them to drive back to Los Angeles from San Diego?
-Red had noticed some scratches on Beth’s arms and asked her about them.
-She spun a tale of an “intensely jealous” boyfriend–an Italian “with black hair who lived in San Diego”, and claimed that it was he who had scratched her.
-In truth the scratches were probably made by Beth herself, the result of itchy insect bites.
+Red noticed some scratches on her arms and asked her about them.
+She spun a tale of an “intensely jealous” boyfriend–an Italian “with black hair who lived in San Diego” and claimed that it was he who had scratched her.
+Beth probably made the scratches herself.
+Maybe insect bites?
 Beth lied to Red a few times more before their day together ended.

-Following a platonic night in a motel room, Red’s marriage was certified as made in heaven after all.
-But he had a problem; he’d been out of touch with his wife for a couple of days.
-How would he explain his lack of communication to his wife?
-Any guy capable of devising a ridiculous love test like Red had done could easily come up with an excuse for being incommunicado for a couple of days.
+Following a platonic night in the motel room–Red passed his self-administered love test.
+Lucky Harriette.
+He still had a problem; he’d been out of touch with his wife for a couple of days.
+How would he explain his silence?
+Any guy capable of devising a ridiculous love test could easily come up with an excuse for being incommunicado for a couple of days.

-In my mind’s eye I see Beth and Red seated across from each other on the bench seat in his Studebaker, each lost in thought.
-Beth may have been wondering what she’d do once she hit L.A.
+In my mind’s eye, I see Beth and Red seated across from each other on the bench seat in his Studebaker, each lost in thought.
+Beth may have wondered what she’d do once she hit L.A.
 Maybe she’d go to friends in Hollywood.
-If she was lucky someone would have an empty bed for her.
+If she was lucky, someone would have an empty bed for her.
 Her immediate difficulty was Red.
-How would she get away from the well meaning guy for whom she felt nothing?
+How would she get away from the well-meaning guy for whom she felt nothing?

 Once they arrived in the city, Beth told Red that she needed to check her luggage at the bus depot.
-He took her there, and Beth was ready to wave good-bye to him and be on her way–but he wouldn’t leave.
-He told her that he couldn’t possibly leave her in that neighborhood on her own.
-She insisted that she would be fine, but he wouldn’t hear of it.
+He took her there and Beth was ready to wave goodbye to him and be on her way–but he wouldn’t leave.
+He told her he couldn’t possibly leave her in that neighborhood on her own.
+She insisted she would be fine, but he wouldn’t hear of it.

-Beth had a few minutes while she checked her bags to conjure up a plan to ditch Red.
-When they returned to his car she told him that she needed to go to the Biltmore Hotel to wait for her sister.
-It was another lie.
-The sister she referred to was in Oakland, hundreds of miles to the north.
+Beth had a few minutes while she checked her bags to make a plan to ditch her red-headed shadow.
+When they returned to his car, she told him she needed to go to the Biltmore Hotel to wait for her sister, Virginia.
+It was a lie.
+Virginia was in Oakland, hundreds of miles to the north.

 Red drove her several blocks back to the Biltmore Hotel.
 The main lobby was on Olive Street, directly opposite Pershing Square.
 Beth thanked Red.
 He had been a gentleman.
 He’d paid to have taps put on the heels and toes of her pumps, and of course he’d paid for meals and the motel room.
-She thought that he would drive off and leave her, but once again he said that he didn’t feel comfortable just putting her out of the car.
+She thought he would drive off and leave her, but once again he said that he didn’t feel comfortable putting her out of the car on her own.

-He parked, and the two of them waited in the Biltmore’s exquisite lobby for quite a while.
-Finally, Beth managed to out wait Red.
+He parked, and the two of them waited in the Biltmore’s lobby for a couple of hours.
+Finally, Red realized he couldn’t wait any longer.
 He said he had to go.
-She told him she would be fine and that she expected her sister to arrive at any moment.
+She told him she would be fine, and that she expected her sister to arrive at any moment.

-Red left her in the Biltmore at approximately 6:30 p.m.
-Beth watched him go–gave him a few minutes, and then she exited the Biltmore and turned right down Olive Street.
+Red left her at approximately 6:30 p.m.
+Beth watched him go–gave him a few minutes, and then she exited the hotel and turned south down Olive Street.

-Beth may have been headed for the Crown Grill at Eighth and Olive.
+She may have been headed to the Crown Grill at Eighth and Olive.
 She’d been there before and perhaps she hoped to bump into someone she knew; after all, she needed a place to stay.
-Some patrons of the bar later told cops that she’d been there that night, but no one had seen her leave.